 - b.
-Has a gross vehicle weight rating of 11,794 or more kilograms (26,001 pounds or more); or - c.
+Has a gross vehicle weight rating of 11,794 or more kilograms (26,001 pounds or more), whichever is greater; or - c.
 Is designed to transport 16 or more passengers, including the driver; or - d.
 Is of any size and is used in the transportation of materials as defined in this section.